- 1 What is an Employee Call-in?

-One crucial element of any attendance policy is the “Employee Call-in Procedures,” which is the topic we will be exploring in today’s blog.
+One crucial element of any attendance policy is the “Employee Call-in Procedure,” which is the topic we will be exploring in today’s blog.

 The term “call-in” can also refer to the exact opposite situation: an employer asking an employee to work outside their schedule.
 For example, you may hear someone say that they “got called into work on my day off because someone else called in sick.”
 However, this usage is less common.

-Employee call-in procedures are the guidelines that an employee must follow in the event of an unscheduled absence or unplanned leave request.
+Employee call-in procedures are the guidelines that an employee must follow for an unscheduled absence or unplanned leave request.
 These call-in procedures dictate precisely who an employee should notify and how far in advance of their shift they must give notice.

 Employee call-in procedures are part of an organization’s overarching absence notification policy, which contains guidelines for approaching any absence, including planned leave.